This article was initially published in June

 Barcelona's Spanish coach Josep Guardiola is put through in the air in celebration at the end of the UEFA Champions League final football match FC Barcelona vs. Manchester United, on May 28, 2011 at Wembley stadium in London.Barcelona won 3 to 1.

 Image credit: Getty Images

-Domestically Barcelona have been dominant, winning seven out of ten titles, but given the disarray Real were in during the first half of the decade, and then their open prioritisation of the Champions League, how impressive is that?
+Domestically Barcelona have been dominant, winning seven out of eleven titles, but given the disarray Real were in during the first half of the decade, and then their open prioritisation of the Champions League, how impressive is that?

 Off the pitch the decade began with Sandro Rosell taking over from Joan Laporta as president.
 He oversaw the transition away from Guardiola and brought Brazilian forward Neymar to the club.
-He also signed off on Barcelona’s controversial shirt sponsorship with the Qatar Foundation, a break in tradition.
+He also signed off on Barcelona’s controversial shirt sponsorship with the Qatar Foundation, a huge break in tradition.
 In 2014 he was forced to resign after a Spanish national court accepted a lawsuit that alleged Rosell misappropriated funds to sign Neymar with board member Jordi Cases alleging that the amount paid for the transfer was more than was initially claimed.